MatteoManfredi/pfam_models/README.md

 ## Additional Information

+### Execution Time and Disk Space Requirements
-- **Execution**: Please keep in mind that the analysis will take a lot of time to complete and needs to generate a lot of files.
-Make sure that you have free disk space and that the program execution will not be interrupted until completion.
-If you need to stop it, you can use the flags `-dsfa` to restart the analysis skipping parts of the pipeline.
+The analysis process is resource-intensive and may take a significant amount of time to complete.
+It also generates numerous intermediate files, which require adequate disk space.
+Ensure your system has sufficient free space and that the execution is not interrupted until the analysis is complete.

+If you need to halt the process midway, you can resume it later by using the `-d -s -f -a` flags.
+These flags allow you to skip already completed steps in the pipeline, saving time during re-execution.

+### FoldSeek Memory Considerations
-- **FoldSeek**: Running FoldSeek on multiple inputs in parallel can forcefully terminate the execution due to insufficient available memory.
-For this reason, the max_workers are currently capped at 1 for this part of the pipeline.
-Please keep in mind that FoldSeek will still use available cores to run each single analysis.
+When running FoldSeek on multiple inputs in parallel, insufficient memory may cause the program to terminate unexpectedly.
+To mitigate this, the `max_workers` parameter is capped at 1 for the FoldSeek step.
+However, FoldSeek will still utilize all available CPU cores to process each input efficiently.

+If you have a machine with ample memory, consider commenting or changing line 269 of `script.py` to optimize performance for your specific hardware.